 - Create engaging onboarding experiences that help new employees feel immediately welcomed.

 - Recognize personal milestones and celebrate people for who they are, not just what they do.

 - Try motivating before managing.
 Advising, nurturing, and coaching can go a lot further in increasing engagement than being “bossed” around.

 - Have employees write their own job descriptions.
-Identifying the value they bring to the workplace can have a positive impact on how they view their contributions.
+Identifying the value, they bring to the workplace can positively impact how they view their contributions.